-This 2022 Community Health Benefits Implementation Strategy (IS) is based on the 2021 Community Health Needs Assessment (CHNA) in compliance with the Attorney General's Office (AGO) guidelines to conduct triennial assessments on community health status.
-The goal of the 2021 assessment was to identify still-unmet and emergent community health needs, vulnerable populations, and gaps in existing community health services with the added concern for the health-related effects of COVID-19.
+While the 2024 Community Health Benefits Implementation Strategy is based on the 2021 Community Health Needs Assessment (CHNA) in compliance with the Attorney General's Office (AGO) guidelines to conduct regular assessments on community health status, Saint Anne's Hospital will simultaneously conduct a CHNA in 2024.
+The goal of the 2024 assessment will be to identify still unmet and emergent community health needs, vulnerable, underserved populations, and gaps in existing community health services.

-The 2021 CHNA was completed by gathering and analyzing publicly available health indicators, conducting a review of the literature on population health, and assembling and reporting primary qualitative data.
-Community partner organizations such as Fall River Family Service Association, Steppingstone Incorporated, the United Way of Greater Fall River, and others participated in the collection of primary data through community focus groups and key informant surveys and interviews, with the goal of achieving a high level of community engagement in the assessment process.
+The 2024 CHNA will be completed by gathering and analyzing publicly available health indicators, conducting a review of the literature on population health, and assembling and reporting primary quantitative data.
+Community partner organizations such as Fall River Family Service Association, Child & Family Services, Steppingstone Incorporated, the United Way of Greater Fall River, and others will participate in the collection of primary qualitative data through key informant surveys and interviews, with the goal of achieving a high level of community engagement in the assessment process.